xgirma/unit-vs-e2e/README.md

 The goal is to attempt to get near-full unit- and e2e-test coverage for each of the pages.
 On doing so document which testing pyramid is viable for the app.

-## Limitations: :warning:
+## Limitations
-Only a single front-end framework (Angular 8) and a single integration test framework (Protractor) is used.
+Only a single front-end framework [Angular](https://angular.io) and a single integration test framework [Protractor](http://www.protractortest.org/#/) is used.
 Testability varies from one framework to another.
 Using different frameworks may or may not present a different result.<sup id="a1">[2](#f1)</sup>

 What is a unit of software-code is arguable.

 Intuitively, we use Angular's classification of application modules; and have seven-unit of applications (six components and one service) to experiment.
 For clarity and time, we ignore other parts of the application.

+The tests are executed using: OS X Catalina 10.15.1, Mac mini (2018), Processor: 3 GHz 6-Core, Intel Core i5, Memory: 8 GB 2667 MHz DDR4, WebStorm: 2019.2.3, and Chrome Browser (incognito) 78.0.3904.

 --------------